fitzsimonsjl/fitzsimonsjl.com/content/blog/the-quest-for-the-perfect-linux-tablet.md

 ---
-title: "In search of the perfect Linux tablet (or close enough...)"
+title: "In search of the perfect Linux tablet (or close enough)"
 date: 2023-04-05T12:30:00+01:00
 description: "A guide for replacing Windows with Ubuntu on a Surface Go 3 device"
 draft: false